komtaki/visibility-recommender/README.md

 # Feature

-- Three kinds of `private, protected, private` can be given to public object constants automatically.
+- Three kinds of `public, protected, private` can be given to public object constants automatically.
 - Only minimal changes are required, and all line breaks and spaces are preserved.
 - Supported files
     - Mixed classes with and without namespaces.